Home

 Integration-wise, Greenhouse offers over 500 pre-built options, plus an open API, so it’s quite reassuring that the ATS can fit smoothly into almost any existing HR tool.

 However, Greenhouse's pricing is a bit of a mystery and, from what we've seen, not as budget-friendly as other options like Loxo or Manatal.
-There's no free trial and no monthly billing option, and for a small team of 10, it could cost upwards of 6K+.
+There is no free trial, and no monthly billing option.
+For a small team of 10, it could cost over $6,000.

 The platform has also recently updated its user interface.
 Sadly, it didn’t get very positive feedback from users, and we can see why.
 Compared to the previous design, this version somehow requires more clicks to perform certain actions, such as sending an interview self-schedule.
 Thankfully, Greenhouse does offer the option for users to go back to the old UI under their account settings (which was just what we did).